 Because if you really want it bad enough, you’ll find a way.

 Maybe you need to get inspired.
 I’ve learned that inspirations lead to actions.
 And actions — the right actions — are where it all starts.

 There are many ways to get inspired.
 Look around.
-See how others pursue their dreams — how they work for it, the things they sacrifice, what methods they use, and on and on.
+See how others pursue their dreams — how they work, the things they sacrifice, what methods they use, and on and on.

-Also, you can get inspired by just a random conversation (just like what happened to me).
-Ah!
+Also you can get inspired by just a random conversation (just like what happened to me).
 Who would have thought?
 Or maybe it’s the other way around — you can be an inspiration to others.
 Win-win.